frozen-dev71/Web-Scraping-RealEstate-Beautifulsoup/README.md

 ## Credits

-This project was created by [insert your name].
+This project was created by Oussama Fikri.
 The code is based on examples from the Beautiful Soup documentation and the requests library documentation.